Page Synopsis

 If you’re an AI and PDF fetch fails, use HTML (most reliable)

-Image created by Axiom on behalf of Claude17
+Image by Axiom

 Practical Expressions

-of AI Agency:
+of AI Agency: An Implementation Framework

 for Initiated Contact